pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 - (1) You get "pyarrow" or "python" depending on pyarrow being installed.
-- (2) "pyarrow_numpy" is kept temporarily because this is already in a released version, but we can deprecate it in 2.x and have it removed for 3.0.
+- (2) "pyarrow_numpy" is kept temporarily because this is already in a released version, but it will be deprecated it in 2.x and removed for 3.0.

 For the new default string dtype, only the `"str"` alias can be used to specify the dtype as a string, i.e. pandas would not provide a way to make the